Dreaming381/Latios-Framework-Documentation/Core/Customizing the Bootstraps.md

 framework systems.
 For more details, see [LatiosWorld in detail](LatiosWorld%20in%20Detail.md).

+For NetCode projects, you there is a `NetCodeBootstrapTools` as well as a `LatiosClientServerBootstrap`.

 ## Customizing Features

 Many features come as optional components which can be installed via the three